Mashantucket Pequot Tribal Nation

 Route 2 Roadway & Corridor Improvements

 Benesch provided roadway design and full-time construction engineering and inspection services for the two phases of the project.
-Phase I, located in the Towns of Preston and Ledyard, involved roadway widening of a one-mile stretch of Route 164 to an employee parking lot for the Mashantucket Pequot Tribal Nation (MPTN) Foxwoods Resort Casino.
-The construction of Phase I provided an additional travel lane in each direction while avoiding all direct wetland impacts.
+The first phase, located in the Towns of Preston and Ledyard, involved roadway widening of a one-mile stretch of Route 164 to an employee parking lot for the Mashantucket Pequot Tribal Nation (MPTN) Foxwoods Resort Casino.
+Phase one construction provided an additional travel lane in each direction while avoiding all direct wetland impacts.

-A strong, collaborative private-public partnership, combined with fast track design, permitting, and construction, enabled completion of this project in a 27-month period.
+A strong, collaborative private-public partnership, combined with fast-track design, permitting, and construction, enabled the completion of this project in a 27-month period.
 Achievements and creativity were realized throughout the project timeline.
 Notable examples were:

 • Utilization of an expedited and multi-tiered approach to the design and permitting process in a compressed timeframe